You are on the page: Scriptures.ruUpanishads

 Om, Salutations to the Commander of the Army (of light).

-Om, Salutation to the darkness (which surpasses all light).
+Om, Salutations to the darkness (surpassing all light).

-Lead me from the unreal to the Real; lead me from darkness to Light; lead me from death to Immortality.
+Lead me from the unreal to the Real; lead me from the darkness to the Light; lead me from death to Immortality.

-The essence of Purity itself, the blessed God burns (the sins of the sinners).
+The essence of Purity itself, the blessed God burns away (the sins of sinners).
 The blessed Swan, the essence of Purity, is the Prototype (of the bound soul, jiva).
 Here arises the Sun, thousand-rayed, manifesting in countless ways, the life of all living beings.
-(I contemplate on Him who is) all-formed, compassionate, omniscient, nectarean, consisting essentially of Light, the Burning One.
+(I meditate on Him who is) all-formed, compassionate, omniscient, nectarean, consisting essentially of Light, the Burning One.

 Om, Salutations to the blessed Lord, the Sun, the Origin of Infinity, the Power of sight.
 O Stream of rays!
 O Stream of rays!!
 Salutations (to you)!

-Thus glorified by the science of the Sages, the God-in-the-form-of-the-Sun was greatly pleased.
+Thus glorified by the science of the Sages, the Sun-God was greatly pleased.
 He said: If a Brahmin constantly (i.e. without interruption) studies this science of the Sages, he will never be afflicted with any eye disease.
 No one will be born blind in his family.
-By teaching this to eight Brahmins, a man becomes perfect in this science.
-He who possesses this science becomes powerful.
+By teaching this to eight Brahmins, one becomes perfect in this science.
+He who is proficient in this science becomes powerful.

 Part 2